 5 Things To Tackle Around Your Home In Spring

-Shuttering the house over the winter can lead to must and dust, and there's nothing quite like a good old fashioned deep spring cleaning.
+Shuttering the house over the winter can lead to a lot of must and dust, and there's nothing quite like a good old fashioned deep spring cleaning.
 Strip the beds, the curtains and any other linens that have been out and about over the winter, and give them a good washing.
 Rent a steam cleaner and give your carpets a thorough cleaning.
 Use newspaper instead of paper towels, and distilled white vinegar and water in place of cleaner, and wash down all your windows.
-Give tile and lineoleum floors a decent mop job, and go over wood floors with a microfiber dust mop.
+Mop tile and linoleum floors, and go over wood floors with a microfiber dust mop.
+Scrub tubs, toilets and sinks using antibacterial cleansers.
 Or, don't!
-You can always see if hiring a cleaning service is a better option (hint: it probably is).
-In any event, a clean home in spring will always makes you feel good and damn proud of your home.
+You can always see if hiring a cleaning service is a better option for you (hint: it probably is).

 2. Freshen Up The Decor